jna0108/Code-Dump/README.md

 # Code-Dump
-Just a place to store some code momentarily.
+Just a place to store some code until I sort out my respositories.